PaulZC/Artemis_Global_Tracker/Documentation/GlobalTracker_FAQs/README.md

 Notes:
 - Including the **SOURCE** MOFIELD is optional, but is useful as it lets the destination RockBLOCK know which tracker sent the message.
 - The tracker's SOURCE serial number can only be changed via USB, to avoid it being changed accidentally.
 Remember to set this before you deploy your tracker.
+- You will be charged twice for each message: once when the source sends it and again when the destination receives it.

 ## How do I enable Pressure, Humidity and Temperature alarms?